dbtek/resume/README.md

 <h2></h2>

-###Keywords
+> I am very passionate about the web and the technologies emerge around it.
+I am a front-end engineer who enjoys trying new tools & techs.
+I like ES6, React, Redux, SCSS on front-end side; and Docker, Node.js, MongoDB on backend side.
+I also like to play with React Native on mobile.

-These are the keywords to summarize my personal interests:
+> These are the keywords to summarise my personal interests:

-* Javascript, ES6, React, Angular
+> - Javascript, ES6, ES7, React, Angular
-* Front-end oriented full stack development
+> - Front-end oriented full stack development
-* Containerized web applications
+> - Containerized web applications

+---

 ###Experience###
 - Software Engineer / Designer, Inovatif Bilgi ve Enerji Tek.